 Happy New Year!
 It’s time to get back to the grind and prepare for an exceptional year ahead!
-If you haven’t already, take some time to reflect on your organization’s greatest accomplishments and most challenging moments of 2019.
+If you haven’t already, take some time to reflect on your nonprofit organization’s greatest accomplishments and most challenging moments of 2019.
 What are you most proud of?
 Who helped drive your success?
 What could you have done to avoid some of the challenging moments?
 Use the lessons you learned in 2019 to help you prepare for a great 2020.

-You likely already have some resolutions in mind for your nonprofit organization.
+You might already have some resolutions in mind for your nonprofit organization.
 But if not, check out our top 16 resolutions that can make a big difference in your organization’s success in 2020.
 Whichever resolutions you choose, be sure to identify specific goals you can measure and track throughout the year.

-FINANCIAL RESOLUTIONS FOR NONPROFITS
+FINANCIAL RESOLUTIONS FOR NONPROFIT ORGANIZATIONS

 Your finances will determine the limits of your work and help sustain your organization.
 So, don’t leave money on the table!
 Here are some financial resolutions you may want to make for your nonprofit: